About

 This mixture should be nice and spreadable.
 If it’s not easily spreadable, you can microwave the mixture for a few seconds to soften.
 But DO NOT let the mixture melt.

-Rolled up cinnamon roll log, with the seams sealed.
+A rolled up cinnamon roll log with the seams sealed, on a lightly floured surface.

 Assembling the brioche cinnamon rolls